Lucky4Luuk/os_project/README.md

 - [ ] Check if LAPIC is always mapped to the same memory location.

 ## In progress
-- [ ] Redo the IOAPIC code to support multiple IOAPICs.
 - [ ] Read the ISO tables to properly route legacy interrupts.

+## Recently completed
+- [x] Redo the IOAPIC code to support multiple IOAPICs.

 ## Long term goals
 - [ ] Userspace